Celestial soft dressings from generalised Wilson lines: Preliminaries

 This equivalence extends to the subleading dressing as well.
 Still considering the path $\Gamma$ to be the classical trajectory of the particle, the subleading FK dressing \eqref{subleading FK} can be written\footnote{We fixed the normalisation of the exponent in order to agree with the expression \eqref{W1} in section~\ref{sec:massless soft dressings}.}

 In the leading soft case, we saw that FK dressings are in turn related to Wilson lines.
 The question then naturally arises as to whether the subleading FK dressing of eq.~(\ref{subleading Wilson}) can itself be associated with a generalisation of the conventional Wilson line.
 Indeed this is the case, where the relevant generalised Wilson line was first discussed in refs.~\cite{Laenen:2008gt,Laenen:2010uz}, in the context of collider physics.
 That reference discussed gluon radiation from scalar particles, and argued that one may indeed write a generalised Wilson line describing radiation up to next-to-soft level, where the additional contribution to the Wilson line involves a contraction of the field strength tensor with the generator of spin transformations, consistent with eq.~(\ref{subleading Wilson}).
 Further work has established that the full angular momentum generator is indeed obtained from conventional QCD approaches~\cite{White:2014qia}, which must anyway be the case on general grounds (e.g. Lorentz and gauge invariance).
 Related results in gravity were obtained in ref.~\cite{White:2011yy}, and applications to collider physics may be found in refs.~\cite{Bahjat-Abbas:2019fqa,Bonocore:2015esa,Bonocore:2016awd}.
+Also note that Wilson line dressings in AdS together with the corresponding flat space limit has been discussed in \cite{Duary:2022afn}.